maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

 - Be careful when using pointers in Go
   - Can make it hard to understand data flow
   - Can create extra-work for the Garbage Collector
-- E.g. Prefer instantiating a struct instead of modifying a struct
+- E.g. Prefer instantiating a Struct instead of modifying a Struct

 ```go
 // Don't do this